 In networked storage, a file is distributed to multiple storage servers for IO acceleration and redundancy.
-When a data center application reads a file, it will concurrently access different parts of data from different servers, and the data will be aggregated through a data center switch at nearly the same time.
-When a data center application writes a file, the data can trigger a series of storage transactions between distributed and redundant storage nodes.
+When a data center application reads a file, it accesses different parts of data from different servers concurrently.
+The data is aggregated through a data center switch at nearly the same time.
+When a data center application writes a file, the writing of data can trigger a series of storage transactions between distributed and redundant storage nodes.
 Figure 5 shows an example of data center communication triggered by the networked storage service model.